 - “Draft the weekly newsletter using the bullet points and links I add to our shared document.”

-Aim for 5 to 10 highly specific tasks you can hand off right away.
+Aim for five to ten highly specific tasks you can hand off right away.
 Clear instructions reduce back-and-forth and speed onboarding.

-The Delegation Matrix: What to Hand Off and What to Hold On To
+The Delegation Matrix: What to Hand Off and What to Keep

-Use a simple framework to sort tasks by strategic value and skill required:
+Use a simple framework to sort tasks by strategic value and skill needed:

 | Task Type | Examples | Delegate or Keep? | Why it Matters |